Bibhash7/-AI-Data-Warehouse-for-Students-Release-3/README.md

 ## Release 3 features:

-   1. Secured Login: Now Password stored in database in a hashed form.
+   1. Secured Login: Now Password stored in database in a hashed form, provides more security.
    2. Robust Login:  Now login count is stored in the database.
 So someone must have to wait till 2 minutes for wrong credentials.
 Closing the program and relogin is not an option anymore.
    3. Primary Key Integration: Now User table also has primary key.
    4. Some minor logic enhancement.